 I gave Alex his prize today at the Old Operating Theatre, a fantastic venue, the oldest operating theatre in Europe, with a scratched old wooden operating table in the middle and steep banks of seating all around.
 The runners-up and commended writers also read their work, and there were some stories I really liked.
 “Perspective” by Annabel Banks, a story about how city people come together briefly in a moment of tragedy, won 2nd prize, and “The Grand Union”, a dark story about resisting the urge to push someone in a canal, came 3rd.

-If you’re interested to see what I’ve been up to for the last couple of weeks, you can read all the shortlisted stories here.
-And if you’re a Londoner with an idea for an artistic, theatrical or literary event of any kind, check out the London Bridge Festival, of which this contest was a part.
-The main festival was now over, but the “Fringe” goes on all year, and they’re open to new ideas.
+If you’re a Londoner with an idea for an artistic, theatrical or literary event of any kind, check out the London Bridge Festival, of which this contest was a part.
+The main festival is now over, but the “Fringe” goes on all year, and they’re open to new ideas.

 Leave a Reply